 This mode is designed to simplify the Ping Check function setup for ordinary users (those who do not want to learn about the additional parameters).
 It checks the availability of hosts google.com, facebook.com, yahoo.com on the port TCP/443 (HTTPS).
 ISPs do not block this port as a rule.
 If there is no connection to the hosts, the router will try to reconnect by restarting the modem interface, or if there is a backup connection, it will automatically reconnect to the backup channel.

 In addition to the default functionality, it is possible to configure the Ping Check function by yourself.
+In addition to 'Automatic' mode, three other options are available: 'ICMP echo (Ping)', 'TCP/TLS port check' and 'TCP port check'.
 For details, refer to the instruction Ping Check fine-tuning.